Coffee Extraction & Other Key Brewing Concepts

 We’ll also look at simple ways to make your coffee taste better, like agitation/the coffee bloom and pulse pours.

-Extraction & Solubility
+Coffee Extraction & Solubility

 Scientifically speaking, brewing coffee is the process of extracting the soluble material in roasted and ground coffee.
 As this coffee is brewed in hot water, hundreds of unique compounds are extracted from the ground beans – creating brewed coffee.